Get Started on a BAS in Applied Behavioral Science

 Social Sciences (30 credits)

-Eligible courses included would be in the subjects of: Sociology, Psychology, Economics, Political Science, Anthropology, and other coursework that is related to the field of Applied Behavioral Science.
-Must meet with Melissa Martinez (Melissa.Martinez@seattlecolleges) to determine course eligibility.
+Eligible courses included would be in the subjects of: Sociology, Psychology, Economics, Political Science, Anthropology and other coursework that is related to the field of Applied Behavioral Science.
+Interested students should meet with the Student Development Specialist, Melissa Martinez (Melissa.Martinez@seattlecolleges), to determine course eligibility.

 Social and Human Services (30 credits)